 Regular debriefing by delivery ward physicians led to concrete outcome improvements in the health of mothers and newborns in the department, according to a 2019 study published in the European Journal of Obstetrics and Gynecology and Reproductive Biology.

-“The simplicity of the method enabled us to use it in our crazy lack of time environment."
+“The simplicity of the method enabled us to use it in our crazy time-starved environment."